-When looking to maximize the code's current allowances in terms of building size for mass timber structures, considering the differences between Type III-A and IV construction is important.
+When looking to maximize the code's current allowances in terms of building size for mass timber structures, considering the differences between Type III-A and IV-HT construction is important.
 For example:

-- Type IV does not allow concealed spaces in floor or roof assemblies (e.g., dropped ceilings, soffits, chases, etc.), but 1-hour fire resistance-rated interior partitions are permitted.
-All other construction types including III-A allow concealed spaces.
-Note that requirements for sprinklers and draft stopping/fire blocking apply within concealed spaces per IBC Section 718 and the applicable NFPA sprinkler standard. - Except for exterior bearing walls, Type IV does not require demonstration of fire-resistance ratings for structural elements.
-This is a requirement for all other construction types including III-A (but only when a fire-resistance rating is required). - Type IV construction allows the use of CLT in exterior walls; Type III does not.
+- Types III-A and IV-HT permit concealed spaces, but protection requirements vary.
+For Type III-A, protection of concealed spaces is not prescriptively addressed.
+Concealed spaces in IV-HT construction are addressed in IBC 602.4.4.3. - Except for exterior bearing walls, Type IV does not require demonstration of FRRs for structural elements.
+This is a requirement for all other construction types, including III-A (but only when an FRR is required). - Type IV-HT construction allows the use of CLT in exterior walls; Type III does not.

-Table 5 illustrates these differences and others for a group B occupancy building.
+Table 5 illustrates these differences and others for a Group B occupancy building.

-The requirements of Type IV construction to have no concealed spaces in floors or roofs and for all interior partition walls to be solid wood or 1-hour rated can significantly impact its utility for some applications.
-The alternative of using Type III construction (or Type V where building size permits) avoids this limitation; however, the processes for demonstrating fire-resistance ratings also vary between Type IV and Types III and V. Methods for meeting fire-resistance rating requirements for mass timber elements in buildings other than Type IV construction are the focus of the rest of this paper.
+The requirements of Type IV-HT construction for all interior partition walls to be solid wood or 1-hour rated can significantly impact its utility for some applications.
+The alternative of using Type III construction (or Type V where building size permits) avoids this limitation; however, the processes for demonstrating FRRs also vary between Type IV-HT and Types III and V. Methods for meeting FRR requirements for mass timber elements in buildings other than Type IV-HT construction are the focus of the rest of this paper.

-Methods to Demonstrate Fire-Resistance Ratings of Mass Timber
+Methods to Demonstrate FRRs of Mass Timber

-When a mass timber building element or assembly is required to have a fire-resistance rating, IBC Section 703.2 requires the rating to be determined by testing in accordance with ASTM E 119 (or UL 263) or via one of six alternatives listed in IBC Section 703.3:
+When a mass timber building element or assembly is required to have an FRR, IBC Section 703.2 requires the rating to be determined by testing in accordance with ASTM E 119 (or UL 263) or via one of six alternatives listed in IBC Section 703.2.2: